 CodeSandbox allows you to import, commit, and make pull requests to GitHub repositories.

-With CodeSandbox you can import any GitHub repository as a sandbox (this concept is described in more detail here).
+With CodeSandbox you can import any GitHub repository as a sandbox (detailed here).
 An imported sandbox will automatically stay in sync with the GitHub repository; if you make a commit to GitHub it will reflect immediately in the sandbox.

 For that reason we've made GitHub sandboxes immutable, this means that you cannot make direct changes to the sandbox itself.
 They are treated as templates, so you can fork from them.
 When you create a fork of a GitHub sandbox we will still keep a reference to the original GitHub repository.
 This allows you to create commits and open pull requests from the forked sandboxes.